IRB Policies and Procedures

 3.0 Does the project involve human subjects research?

 The IRB regulates all activity that constitutes research with human subjects, as defined below (see 45 CFR 46.102, Definitions) that (a) is conducted by Texas Tech University personnel in the course of their employment by the university and/or (b) uses Texas Tech University facilities or resources.
 Generally, this means that Texas Tech University personnel conducting research elsewhere need approval by the Texas Tech University IRB even if the work is approved by another IRB.
 Work that is conducted on the Texas Tech University campus needs approval by the Texas Tech University IRB even if it has approval by another institution.
-Individuals who are in doubt about whether an activity constitutes research with human subjects or who have questions about the applicability of this policy to a research project should confer with the IRB Chair, HRPP Manager or a member of the IRB.
+In some cases, Institutional Authorization Agreements can be created that allow one IRB to take the primary role of review and approval, and the other IRB to rely on that IRB.
+Individuals who are in doubt about whether an activity constitutes research with human subjects or who have questions about the applicability of this policy to a research project should confer with the IRB Chair, HRPP Section Manager or a member of the IRB.

 In most cases, multi-site collaborative research requires IRB review and approval.
 If the research activities at Texas Tech involve any interaction or intervention with subjects, then the protocol must be reviewed.
 In some instances investigators may obtain, receive, or possess private information that is individually identifiable (either directly or indirectly through coding systems) for the purpose of maintaining "statistical centers" for multi-site collaborative research.
 If the research activities involve no interaction or intervention with subjects, and the principal risk associated is limited to the potential harm resulting from breach of confidentiality, the IRB need not review each collaborative protocol.
 However, this is still considered research and the IRB must determine and document that the statistical center has sufficient mechanisms in place to ensure that (i) the privacy of the subjects and the confidentiality of data are adequately maintained, given the sensitivity of the data involved; (ii) each collaborating institution holds an applicable Office for Human Research Protections (OHRP) approved Assurance; (iii) each protocol is reviewed and approved by the IRB at the collaborating institution prior to the enrollment of subjects; and (iv) informed consent is obtained from each subject in compliance with Department of Health and Human Services (DHHS) regulations.